InquestGeronimo/horizon-takeoff/README.md

     - sg-0fefe7b366b0c0843
 ```

-# Manual Launch
+# Launch in Python

-Upon configuring the YAML file, you'll need use the `DockerHandler` and `TitanEC2` classes to handle Docker image flows and instance instantiation.
+Upon configuring the YAML file, you'll need use the `DockerHandler` and `TitanEC2` classes to handle Docker image flows and instance launch.

 ### Docker

-To launch an EC2 instance, load the YAML file path into the `DockerHandler` class.
+Before launching your EC2 instance, first load the YAML file into the `DockerHandler` class.
 These commands will pull the Takeoff Docker image, tag it for ECR, and push it to ECR:

 ```py
 from horizon import DockerHandler, TitanEC2

 docker = DockerHandler("ec2_config.yaml")